scrabbletank/farhome-rules/rulesdoc.md

 For the duration of the spell you may choose to perceive through your senses or the image's senses.
 You may control the image as you would your own body; moving, interacting, and speaking as the image.
 When casting spells you may choose the image to be the source of the spell, and you may make attacks using the image, using your spellcasting roll for the attack.
 The image cannot be healed or repaired, once drops to 0 temporary wounds the spell ends.
 The image is destroyed when entering a zone similar to that of _Anti-Magic Field_.

 The duration increases to 8 hours at 8th level, and 1 day at 9th level.

+___
+#### Invulnerability
+*8th Level*
+- **Casting Time:** 9 AP
+- **Range:** self
+- **Duration:** concentration, 1 minute

+You cover yourself in a layer of force, warding yourself from harm.
+Make a spellcasting roll against 2 terible dice.
+On success you gain Resistance 1 to all damage, increasing it by 1 for every crit rolled.

+The duration increases to 2 minutes at 9th level.

+___
+#### Slow Time
+*8th Level*
+- **Casting Time:** 10 AP
+- **Range:** 5
+- **Duration:** concentration, 1 minute

+Slow time, causing others to freeze in place.
+Choose up to 5 creatures, yourself included, and make a spellcasting roll adding 2 terrible dice for each creature added.
+On success these creatures are able to freely move, while all other creatures experience time at a rate 100 times slower.

+While time is slowed, all objects and terrain not held are frozen, unable to move.
+Interacting with another creature, such as attacking or casting a spell on them ends the effects of _Slow Time_ for the attacker, resolving the action once the spell ends.

+At the start each of the casters turn they must make an exhaustion check against 2 terrible dice, gaining 1 level of exhaustion and ending the spell on fail.

+Add 2 superior dice to the spellcasting roll at 9th level.

+___
+#### Stablize Warren
+*8th Level*
+- **Casting Time:** 10 minutes
+- **Range:** self
+- **Duration:** 24 hours

+You stablize a Warren existing in the space between worlds.
+Make a spellcasting roll, adding 5 Terrible dice.
+On success you create a Warren with a name of your choosing.
+Any creature that knows the name can travel to your warren with the _Open Warren_ spell.

+The warren is accessible from the plane it was created on, but you may connect your warren to any plane you have been before.
+You may choose the atmosphere, terrain, and weather inside the warren.
+While the Warren is stablized you automatically succeed spellcasting rolls while travelling through this Warren with the _Open Warren_ spell.
+After the duration the warren begins to decay and you lose any benefits for travelling this warren.

+Repeating this spell every day for a week will stablize the Warren for 1 year.

+When cast at 9th level the duration increases to 1 year, and casting every day for a week stablizes the warren for 77 years.

+___
+#### Armageddon
+*9th Level*
+- **Casting Time:** 10 AP
+- **Range:** 90 tiles
+- **Duration:** 1 turn
+- **Damage Type:** Bludgeoning/Fire

+You attempt to bring forth the ruinous powers of armageddon.
+Make a spellcasting roll, conjuring up to 3 meteors and adding 3 terrible dice to your roll for each meteor conjured.
+On success, choose a tile in range for each meteor.
+At the start of your next turn the meteors impact the ground dealing 5 wound dice in bludgeoning damage and 5 wound dice in fire damage to all creatures within 10 tiles of the impact.
+A creature in range of multiple meteors instead adds 2 wound dice to both damage types for each additional meteor.
+Buildings take full damage regardless of roll.

+On fail the magic grounds itself through you, dealing 1 wound die in force damage for every failure in your spellcasting roll to you and every adjacent creature.

 ### Curse